 This course may be different from most other math courses you have taken.
 I will try to explain why I do things the way I do.
-I hope you will understand that there is a reason and wisdom behind it even if you may not immediately see it or agree with it.
+Please note that there is a reason, wisdom, and research based evidence behind this approach even if you may not immediately see it.
 I ask you to be open-minded and do your best to benefit from this methodology.
-This method is based on research based pedagogical principles.
+It is based on sound pedagogical principles.
 Here are some of these principles: